Bouhm/stardew-valley-mods/NPCMapLocations/docs/author-guide.md

 ```

 ## Customize an NPC icon
+Players can choose between two NPC map icon styles: **Vanilla** and **Custom**.

+### Vanilla mode (experimental)
+In the experimental Vanilla mode, NPC Map Locations automatically creates the marker icon for any
+NPC based on their [`MugShotSourceRect` field in `Data/Characters`](https://stardewvalleywiki.com/Modding:NPC_data#Main_data).
+You can edit that field if needed to customize the icon (which will also apply to other UIs like
+the base game's social menu).

+### Custom mode
-NPC Map Locations automatically creates the marker icon for any NPC by cropping the head from its
+In the default Custom mode, NPC Map Locations automatically creates the marker icon for any NPC
-sprite.
+by cropping the head from its sprite.
 However custom sprites might not always line up correctly:

 > <img src="doc-images/npc-crop-offset-before.png" width="500" />